Skip to content

 SoftWave Therapy

 SoftWave therapy is an advanced shockwave therapy for knee pain.
-This non-invasive treatment uses unfocused, low-intensity parallel shockwaves to effectively address back of knee pain.
+This non-invasive treatment uses broad-focused, low-intensity parallel shockwaves to effectively address back of knee pain.
 Utilizing a parabolic reflector applicator, these shockwaves penetrate both superficial and deep tissues, triggering a biological response that initiates healing.
 This innovative therapy modulates inflammation, increases blood flow, promotes angiogenesis, and stimulates the release of cytokines and growth factors, making it particularly effective for reducing both acute and chronic pain.

 The key advantages of SoftWave therapy include its deep tissue penetration, which enhances its biological effects, and its ability to treat complex cases of back of knee pain without the need for surgery or analgesics.
 Patients benefit from shorter treatment times, quicker recovery periods, and a non-invasive approach that is well-tolerated, making it an appealing choice for those seeking to relieve pain and restore mobility efficiently.